BhaskarJha-21/github-demo/README.md

 # github-demo
-This is my second git repository
+This is my second Git Repository.
 Author-Bhaskar Jha